 A key feature of a Ground Source Heat Pump is its ability to generate more energy to heat your home than is required to power its operation.
 Efficiencies of 250% can be observed with 1 kWh of electricity powering the pump generating 2.5 kWh of energy to heat your home.

 A Ground Source Heat Pump is unlikely to be a good choice if your home isn’t well insulated.
 Good levels of roof, floor and wall insulation are desirable as are double glazed windows.
-Ground Source Heat Pumps also work better with low temperature central heating systems (e.g. oversized radiators)
+Ground Source Heat Pumps also work better with low temperature central heating systems (e.g. oversized radiators).

 Save on your energy bills